Zombies+

 Skills & Learning Outcomes

-- •Game design and horror game mechanics
+- •Game design principles and horror game mechanics

-- •Map design and atmospheric environment creation
+- •Level design and atmospheric environment creation

-- •Community building and player engagement (1,000+ visits, ~100 community members on group)
+- •Community building and player engagement (1,000+ visits, ~100 community members)

 local jason = script.Parent